The Adoption Process at Five Acres Animal Shelter

 We do ask for your veterinary information and will call your vet.
 We require that your animals are up-to-date on their vaccinations as well as spayed/neutered.
 If there is a medical reason that your pet cannot have one or any of these done, we will take that into consideration; please let us know if that is the case.
 If you would like to bring up a copy of your pets’ records, you may do so.

-When a cat/dog receives an application and it looks like the home would be a good fit for the cat/dog, we then have to make sure the animal will get along with any pets in the home.
-Depending on what kind of animals you already own, we will do the following:
+When a dog receives an application and it looks like the home would be a good fit for the dog, we then have to make sure the dog will get along with any other dogs in the home.

 If you own a dog: